 Looney showed the automotive parts industry how to share the work…and share the rewards. .
 Never forgetting the lessons of his mentor, Looney placed trust in his employees and constantly championed the cause of small, independent parts jobbers.

-Elected Chairman and CEO of Genuine Parts Company in 1961, serving in that position until his retirement in 1990
+Looney was able to cultivate a process of efficiency and customer service to achieve phenomenal growth for Genuine Parts Company.
+Looney was elected Chairman and CEO of Genuine Parts Company serving in that position until his retirement in 1990.

 When Looney retired from Genuine Parts Company in 1990, he continued to maintain an office at company headquarters and attend every board meeting for the next 28 years, totaling almost 80 years with his beloved company.

 Genuine Parts Company Inductees and Awardees

 1993 Awardee Dan Askey

 1981 Inductee Carlyle Fraser

 1995 Awardee John J. Scalley

 1997 Awardee Carol Yancey